edward-murrell/tdd7/docs/README.md

 	}

 This may sometimes be erroneously be referred to as a function stub.

-## Mocks
-Mocks are classes and functions that look and respond like core PHP and Drupal functions, but return test data.
-This test data should be loaded at the start of each test.

 ## Basefixtures
 Basefixtures contains the boilerplate code required to load and use the TDD7